takafumir/javascript-lemmatizer/README.md

 var lemmatizer = new Lemmatizer();

-// retrieve a lemma with a part of speech. lemmatizer.lemmas('desks',  'noun');   // => [ ['desk', 'noun'] ]
+// retrieve a lemma with a part of speech.
-lemmatizer.lemmas('talked', 'verb');   // => [ ['talk', 'verb'] ]
+// You can assign 'verb' or 'noun' or 'adj' or 'adv' as a part of speech. lemmatizer.lemmas('desks',  'noun');   // => [ ['desk', 'noun'] ] lemmatizer.lemmas('talked', 'verb');   // => [ ['talk', 'verb'] ]
 lemmatizer.lemmas('better', 'adj');    // => [ ['good', 'adj'] ]